Ryuker/django-practise/_notes/django-practise.md

 ## Adding ChoiceInline class
 - this contains the `model` and `extra` as a field
+  - extra is for extra choices, it's optional to add
 - it inherits from `admin.TabularInline`
 ```Python
 class ChoiceInline(admin.TabularInline):